Abdopus aculeatus: Life history

 A. aculeatus demonstrates one of the most complex mating cultures of any documented octopus species.
 They participate in three distinct mating strategies: mate guarding, transient copulation, and sneaker mating.
 Larger males and females will have adjacent dens, where the male is able to extend his mating arm (hectocotylus) to the female's den, while resting in his own.
 These two individuals are paired and mate repeatedly for up to a week.
 However, the female does not remain monogamous to her mate, and may respond to sneaker mating from other males.
 In this instance, the guarding male may be present or away foraging, and a smaller male (the sneaker) approaches the female's den from an angle obstructed from the guarding male, sometimes camouflaged as a small female itself, to mate with the female.
 The third mating tactic is transient copulation, where a male will mate with an opportunistic female (typically smaller than the guarded females) that he encounters while foraging.
 In all cases of successful copulation, the male uses the hectocotylus to transfer sperm packages (spermatophores) to the female.

 After successful mating, female will retreat to her den and cover the entrance with rubble.
 She remains in her den for several days, spawning multiple festoons equating to thousands of eggs.
 After spawning, she will remain with her eggs until they hatch, cleaning and caring for them.
 The hatchlings are planktonic (c.
 2 mm in size) and will not have parental protection after hatching, as algae octopuses are semelparous, dying shortly after their young are hatched.
 As the hatchlings grow larger, they remain in the intertidal zones and begin to burrow into the sandy bottom.

 Juvenile and adult algae octopuses have a unique method of locomotion.
-In addition to the common tactics of swimming, crawling and jetting, algae octopuses participate in upright, bi-pedal locomotion.
+In addition to the common tactics of swimming, crawling and jetting, algae octopuses participate in upright, bi-pedal locomotion, as does one other octopus species Amphioctopus marginatus.
 This is a fast method of movement used for escape and often paired with crypsis, or camouflage to mimic surrounding sea grass.

 Octopus bimaculoides may be a closely related species, as the two share many skin components that are the basis for their camouflage tactics, though this may also be evidence of evolutionary convergence.